lotus-project/RDMI_Evaluation/README.md

 # RDMI_Evaluation
-Notebooks  used by Amy for the evaluation of the RDMI
+Notebooks  used by Amy for the evaluation of the RDMI - to be added soon!